 The Crewe Town Strategy considered a number of development options around the town and these were subject to consultation that closed on the 1st October 2012.
 The results of that consultation was considered at a meeting of the Strategic Planning Board on the 6th December 2012.
 1985 representations were received to the Crewe Town Strategy.
 This site was considered as site L2 in the Crewe Town Strategy.
 95% of the 1985 representations responded to the question whether they agreed or disagreed with site L2 as a potential area of future development and of those 96% disagreed with site L2 being a potential area of future development.
 The recommendation at that meeting is that the future housing needs of Crewe are met by the following sites - Crewe Town Centre (200 dwellings), West Street / Dunwoody Way (up to 700 dwellings), Basford East (1,000 dwellings), Basford West (300 dwellings) and Leighton West (750 dwellings).
 Sites are also proposed at settlements surrounding Crewe including Shavington Triangle (300 dwellings) and Shavington East (300 dwellings phased post 2020).
-There are also proposals for new settlements at Crewe Hall / Stowford (1,000 dwellings - with potential additional development after the plan period) and at Barthomley (1,000 dwellings - with potential additional development after the plan period).
+There are also proposals for new settlements at Crewe Hall / Stowford (1,000 dwellings - with potential additional development after the plan period) and at Barthomley (1,000 dwellings- with potential additional development after the plan period).

-These sites have now been carried forward into the Draft Local Plan (development strategy) now the subject of consultation.
-The site is one of the sites identified in the Draft Development Strategy as a preferred option.
-The strategy envisages:
+These sites have now been carried forward into the Local Plan Strategy Submission Version now the subject of consultation.
+This is one of those sites and Policy CS7 states: